universalweb/Whitepaper/WhitePaper.md

 <h4>IDENTITY REGISTRAR</h4>

 <p>The Identity Registrar, (IR), is a service that signs certificates & is the first layer of protection for the network.
-The IR protects the network by filtering faulty certificates, stopping Sybil attacks, and nefarious actors.
-The Identity Registrar ensures malicious certificates aren’t signed which allows services to efficiently deny their connection attempts.
-False signatures can be denied by the DIS and therefore potentially protect service and save some of its resources beforehand.</p>

-<p>A decentralized network and acyclic blockchain will be leveraged to help validate newly submitted certificates for signing.
-If the certificated is successfully vetted by the network the IR signs the certificate.
-Then it can be successfully used by services and the DIS.
+The IR protects the network by filtering faulty certificates, stopping Sybil attacks, spam identities, dummy identities, and nefarious actors.
+A missing or false signature would give services an extra edge to more efficiently weed out and deny connection attempts.
+If the certificate is successfully vetted by the IR it would then sign the certificate.
+Only then it can be successfully used by services and the DIS.
 During the initial handshake, the first packet contains the certificates required to establish a UDSP stream.
-If signatures are successfully validated the rest of the handshake process continues else it fails.</p>
+If signatures are successfully validated the rest of the handshake process continues else it fails.
+In the future a decentralized IR mechanism will be leveraged to help validate newly submitted certificates for signing.</p>

+<p>The IR is a proactive security measure and helps keep potential issues to a minimum.
+If certain countries require that citizens or devices have a person or entity linked to an IC then this would be an efficient mechanism for halting potential crime without compromising the privacy of the individual.
+It would also aid countries in tracking down criminal entities or use other parts of the network to pinpoint it.</p>

-<p>Active certificates will continually be updated and signed.
+<p>Active certificates could continually be updated and signed.
 When a certificate is re-signed, another field is added to the certificate which shows the elapsed time since the previous signing of the certificate.
-This provides services with an extra layer of trust for certain certificates.</p>
+This provides services with an extra layer of trust for certificates as it ensures that they be continually and the bad ones are weeded out.
+This interval could happen when whatever it's deemed necessary by the client.
+If the whole UW were to enforce a certain time dependent check it would force the users of those services to do so prior to connecting.</p>

 <br />
 <h3 id="UWAs">Universal Web Apps</h3>